citrus/spree_mail/README.md

 * Add user help to email form
 * Add email tracking functionality
 * Add a selection of products to emails
+* Add an 'assets' upload admin and an easy way to link images or files to an email
+* Maybe add a wysiwyg editor for email composition

 License